blackheaven/WeakAndUselessHaskellForNothing/README.md

 My goal is to delay as much as possible the use of values and expressions (such as numbers, caracters, booleans but also all constructors and functions) while staying clear and concise.

 ## What are types?
-Types are _spaces_, types represent things, in term of values, that exists not things that don't or can't exist.
-For example, the type *Integer* represents all the whole numbers but not the real numbers or strings or graphs, or emails, and so on.
+Types are **spaces**, they represent things - in term of values - that exists.
+Type don't represent things that don't or can't exist.
+For example, the type *Integer* represents all the whole numbers but not the real numbers or strings or graphs, or emails, etc.

-Each time you declare a type make sur that it cans represent _only_ the meaningful values, not more, not less.
-If you create an *Email* type, make sure that it's a well-formed Email, not a lambda String supposed to be an Email.
+Each time you declare a type, make sure that it cans represent **only** the meaningful values, not more, not less.
+If you create an *Email* type, it should only hold a well-formed Email, not any Strings supposed to be an Email.